-When a routine ultrasound found that one of Tricia’s twin sons had unilateral cleft lip and palate, she was immediately referred to Dr. Andrew Scott, Medical Director of the Cleft Lip and Palate Program at Floating Hospital for Children at Tufts Medical Center.
+When a routine ultrasound found that one of Tricia’s twin sons had unilateral cleft lip and palate, she was immediately referred to Dr. Andrew Scott, Medical Director of the Cleft Lip and Palate Program at Tufts Children's Hospital at Tufts Medical Center.

 “I was scared when I was first told Luis had a cleft lip and palate because I had never seen a child with that condition before,” Tricia said.
 “On top of that, reading information suggesting that he might need upwards of 10 surgeries was really overwhelming.”